-- Deliver the following presentation on being scared or anxious to the class: - Being scared or anxious is a natural biological (body) response to danger, and it happens to everyone.
+• Deliver the following presentation on being scared or anxious to the class:

+Being scared or anxious is a natural biological (body) response to danger, and everyone experiences anxiety.
 In fact, when you are scared, you are more alert; it helps you to react to a dangerous situation more quickly.
 However, anxiety becomes a problem (disorder) when you cannot stop yourself from being scared or worried.
-In particular, you are certain that danger or problems will happen even though there is no reason to feel this way.
+In particular, you are certain that danger or problems will happen even though there is no reason or real threat to you, to justify the way you feel.
 There is also an unpleasant feeling (dysphoria-unease or mental discomfort), as well as physical symptoms, that accompany this type of anxiety.
 For example, you may overreact to a situation or try to avoid a situation at all costs to avoid these unpleasant feelings.
 Anxiety in this situation is unhealthy because it can cause you trouble at school and interfere with your day-to-day life.
-Moreover, these feelings can last a long time and even cause problems when you're an adult. - Review Fact Sheet 3, with your students, taking the time to examine the sections on fears (worries), common symptoms, and required length of time for symptoms.
-Comment: Similar to MDD, it is essential to have the presence of the following three components of symptoms for one to be alerted to the possibility of having an anxiety disorder: - a group of symptoms, - the presence of symptoms for a specific period of time, and - symptoms causing dysfunction in at least one area of a child's life-home, school/work, or social life.
+Moreover, these feelings can last a long time and even cause problems when you're an adult.

+- Review Fact Sheet 3, with your students, taking the time to examine the sections on fears (worries), common symptoms, and required length of time for symptoms.
+Comment: Similar to MDD, it is essential to have the presence of the following three components for one to be alerted to the possibility of experiencing an anxiety disorder: - 1. a group of symptoms, - 2. the presence of symptoms for a specific period of time, and - 3. symptoms causing dysfunction in at least one area of a child's life-home, school/ work, or social life. - Ask your students - Do many children live with anxiety disorders?